IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :start-after: START model
    :end-before: END model

-It is updated by the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` method on each bid:
+It is updated by the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` method on each bid:

  .. literalinclude:: Auction.hs
    :start-after: START nextState